What is CMOS

 Replace the Coin Cell battery now, or it will get worse. (end story).

-In pure electronics we call this battery backed up NVRAM using Static RAM, non-volatile RAM, the coin cell does that magic.
+In pure electronics we call this battery backed up NVRAM using Static RAM, non-volatile RAM, the coin cell creates that magic.
 (NV magic) SRAM + COIN = NVRAM.
+(SRAM = Static RAM)

-This device is inside all PCs for 36 years, 1981 to NOW.
+This device is seen inside all PCs for 36 years, 1981 to NOW.

 Do not read this page, just splurge and spend $3 on a new coin cell battery 2032s are common. (below is Electronics real)

-Its purpose is 2 fold, one is to store all BIOS settings and yours, like for example which device boots first?, and 2nd to store the time of day, this memory section is for the RTC chip real time clock chip stores TIME in bank 2.
+Its purpose is 2 fold, one is to store all BIOS settings and yours, like for example which device boots first?, and 2nd to store the time of day (&Calendar), this memory section is for the RTC chip real time clock chip stores TIME in bank 2.

-Complimentary MOS transistors, This is called a flip-flop or a bi-stable multi-vibrator. (or the basic binary memory CELL)
+Complimentary MOS transistors, This is also called a flip-flop or a bi-stable multi-vibrator. (or the basic binary memory CELL) CMOS uses floating gates. (see them)?
+If VDD drops too low, the gate thresholds are hit and it fails.

 This memory cell stores is 1 BIT.
 It uses as little as 0.5uA in standby current Idd , allowing the coin cell to last a long time, PC turned off.

-The beauty of this device, is it can run with Vdd as low as 2.0vdc, (Vdd is coin cell voltage , minus 1 diode drop) the second beauty is the super low current in standby, really nothing beats this.
+The beauty of this device, is it can run with Vdd as low as 2.0vdc( on average), (Vdd is coin cell voltage , minus 1 diode drop) the second beauty is the super low current in standby, really nothing beats this.

-Checkout this super low version SRAM from Philips Semi.
+Checkout this super low VDD version SRAM from Philips Semi.
 (Vdd min, 1.0v !) (unlike my PC)

-If you let the coin cell go bad or below 2.9v, the memory above forgets every thing it ever knew, and the BIOS ROM and the RTC goes nuts, (scrambles) loss of time and CRC errors abound.
+If you let the coin cell go bad or below 2.9v, the memory above CELL forgets every thing it ever knew, and the BIOS ROM and the RTC goes nuts, (scrambles) loss of time, data and CRC errors abound.

 The BIOS may tell you BIOS corruption because the NVRAM is now corrupted.
 (DO NOT FLASH YOUR BIOS FOR THIS SILLY COMMON FAILURE OR RISK BRICKNG YOUR PC)